skyfielders/python-skyfield/skyfield/documentation/time.rst

 The rate of Earth’s rotation is gradually slowing down.
-Since the UTC standard specifies a fixed length for the second, a day of 24 hours, and an hour of 60 minutes, the only way to stay within the rules while keeping UTC synchronized with the Earth is to occasionally add an extra leap second to one of the year’s minutes.
+Since the UTC standard specifies a fixed length for the second, promises a day of 24 hours, and limits an hour to 60 minutes, the only way to stay within the rules while keeping UTC synchronized with the Earth is to occasionally add an extra leap second to one of the year’s minutes.

-The `International Earth Rotation Service <http://hpiers.obspm.fr/>`_ currently restricts itself to adding a leap second into the last minute of June or the last minute of December.
+The `International Earth Rotation Service <http://hpiers.obspm.fr/>`_ currently restricts itself to appending a leap second to the last minute of June or the last minute of December.
 When a leap second is inserted, its minute counts 61 seconds numbered 00–60 instead of staying within the usual range 00–59.